 Their winemaker and vineyard manager have both been with the winery for many years.
 This dedication by key employees to a single winery is invaluable as it builds consistency into the wines as well as their intimate knowledge of the actual vineyards.
 Their winemaker has over 30 years experience of working with Oakville fruit.
 Check out daughter Suzanne Groth’s very colorful artwork on display – prints of some of her works are also available.
 She produces a painting for every Reserve Cabernet release.
 Their wine club is called “Red Stripe” and members enjoy typical wine club perks including discounts on the wine.

 Groth maintains an “Insectary” which is located to the side of the actual winery.
 Over 40 different species of plants were selectively chosen based on each plant’s ability to attract beneficial insects which then act as natural predators to the harmful insects within the actual vineyards.
 This garden includes a number of small trees, shrubs, perennials and grasses.
 Groth has long practiced sustainable farming and this is just one more example of their commitment to this type of beneficial agriculture.
 Brochures listing the types of plants in this Insectary are available from within the winery.

-Also stay posted for special Reserve Tastings to be held with one of the owners in the near future.
-Part of their relatively recent renovation was the creation of a fancy new Reserve Tasting Room.
-This will be a unique opportunity to taste some of their well-known Reserve Cabernet Sauvignon (this wine when produced typically sells out extremely quickly).
+The special Reserve Tastings is held with one of the Groths.
+This experience takes place in the Reserve Tasting Room.
+This is a unique opportunity to taste some of their well-known Reserve Cabernet Sauvignon (this wine when produced typically sells out extremely quickly).
 Visit: www.grothwines.com